bertofurth/Seagate-Central-Debian/README.md

 one for Data, another for home directories and so on.

 ### Optional - Install Debian on backup partitions
-At this stage of the process the active Seagate Central parititons have Debian installed but the backup partitions have the native Seagate Central firmware installed.
+At this stage of the process the active Seagate Central partitions have Debian installed but the backup partitions have the native Seagate Central firmware installed.